 What You Will Find in the Diamond District

 Merchants in the Diamond District sell diamonds of virtually every size, shape and quality.
 You can buy a loose (unset stone), a stone that is already set in jewelry or bring in your own stone and choose a setting from thousands of different styles.

 In addition to diamonds, you will find colored gemstones, pearls, gold jewelry, platinum jewelry, watches, antique and estate jewelry and lots of places that do jewelry repair, watch repair, engraving, pearl restringing and stone setting.

-Some jewelers on 47th Street have their own shops like jewelry stores you’re probably used to.
+Some jewelers in NYC Diamond District have their own shops like jewelry stores you’re probably used to.
 But most retailers have booths in the 25 jewelry “exchanges” scattered throughout the Diamond District.
 In each exchange, there are up to 100 separate independent jewelry businesses all under one roof.
 In most cities in America , you have to travel to the next mall down the road.
-In the 47th Street Diamond district, you step five paces to your left or right and you will see a different jeweler with a totally different selection of items.
+In NYC’s Diamond District, you step five paces to your left or right and you will see a different jeweler with a totally different selection of items.